 Rejuvenating the immune system with cell therapy

-Many scientists believe that hematopoietic stem cells hold the key to restoring the immune system and are exploring the possibility of either reprogramming old stem cells or introducing ‘young’ stem cells into an elderly person with cell therapy.
+Many scientists believe that hematopoietic stem cells hold the key to restoring the immune system.
+Consequently, they are exploring the possibility of either reprogramming old stem cells or introducing ‘young’ stem cells into an elderly person with cell therapy.

 Cell therapy involves introducing living cells into a person through a blood transfusion.
-As of now, cell therapy is being used as a treatment option for cancer in a method known as CAR-T cell therapy.
+Today cell therapy is being used as a treatment option for cancer in a method known as CAR-T cell therapy.
 CAR-T therapy involves extracting immune cells from a person, engineering them in the lab to recognize cancer cells, and reintroducing them back to the same individual.

 With regard to the immune system, scientists are exploring the option of proving older adults with stem cells from younger donors to rejuvenate their immune system.